You are here

 SO242 Social Problems

-Examines the nature and significance of social problems in contemporary society.
+This course examines the nature and significance of social problems in contemporary society.
 The specific problems addressed vary from year to year, but may include poverty, racism, youth alienation, illiteracy, gender-related issues, war and environmental crises.
-These concrete problems will be studied from a variety of sociological perspectives which address aspects of the social construction of problems, for example, processes through which problems are discovered, defined and publicized.
+These concrete problems will be studied from a variety of sociological perspectives which address aspects of the social construction of problems; for example, processes through which problems are discovered, defined and publicized.
 Such processes and the problems they shape will be considered within the context of a sociological overview of historical and structural tendencies in modern societies.

 SO244 Deviance and Social Control